 Searching for a new job with the recent record-high unemployment rate can be challenging, but it is a difficult time for employers as well.
 It has become necessary to attract and hire candidates virtually during these unprecedented times.

-Today, Marc Bautis welcomes guest Jen Selverian.
-She is the founder and owner of Nadexa Group, which is an executive search firm that partners with leading advertising and digital marketing agencies and the host of the Small Business Speaks podcast.
+In today’s episode of The Agent of Wealth Podcast, host Marc Bautis welcomes guest Jen Selverian to the show.
+Selverian is the founder and owner of Nadexa Group, an executive search firm that partners with leading advertising and digital marketing agencies and the host of the Small Business Speaks podcast.
 Together, they discuss how best to hire someone during the Coronavirus pandemic.

 In this episode, you will learn: